josielborges/java-design-patterns/README.md

 JAVA Design Patterns training, testing and cataloging.

-This list all common Patterns and which situations they can be used.
+This list some common Patterns and which situations they can be used.

-It also an example, or examples, of implementations in JAVA language for each pattern.
+It also has an example, or examples, of implementations in JAVA language for each pattern.

 ## Strategy